Partners

 Frenchman Bay Conservancy conserves distinctive ecosystems, lands, and waters for the benefit of all, from the Union River and Frenchman Bay watersheds east to the Hancock County line.

-Maine Coast Heritage Trust conserves and stewards Maine’s coastal lands and islands for their renowned scenic beauty, ecological value, outdoor recreational opportunities, and contribution to community well-being.
+Maine Coast Heritage Trust's mission is to advance the conservation of lands and waters in Maine to ensure ecological wellbeing and foster thriving communities.
 MCHT provides statewide conservation leadership through its work with land trusts, coastal communities and other partners.

 Sunrise County Economic Council initiates and facilitates the creation of jobs and prosperity in Washington County, Maine, by working with a consortium of community-minded businesses, not-for-profit organizations, municipalities and citizens.